redsalmon91/FoxSEE/README.md

 - Search `mate` in `x` moves is currently not supported
 - Search specific moves under a given position is currently not supported
 - `ponder` is currently not supported
-- Big-Endian systems are not supported
+- Big-endian systems are not supported

 ## References
 [Chess Programming by François Dominic Laramée](http://archive.gamedev.net/archive/reference/articles/article1014.html)